michail-nikolaev/springsecurity3-activedirectory-ntlm-test/README.md

 Spring Security 3 + Active Directory + NTLMv2
 ===========================================

-Test for usaging Spring Security 3 together with AD and NTLM authentification
+Test for usage Spring Security 3 together with AD and NTLM authentification

 Check next resources to get it worked: